elysemontano/elyse-lecture-notes/cat-tinder/frontend/cat-tinder-testing.md

 When I do this, I am prompted with a few different options.
 I want to run all tests, so I will type 'a'.

 Currently, I have a failing test because the test that lives in my App.test.js is trying to find stuff that no longer exists since I got rid of my boiler plate code.
 Let's get rid of the current test that lives in here, and we will setup our own.
-Before we set up our own test though, I fo want to go over some of the imports in this file.
+Before we set up our own test though, I do want to go over some of the imports in this file.

 At the top, we can see that we are importing several things.
 We are bringing in render and screen from testing-library/react.